giant-rabbit/com.giantrabbit.civimailchimp/README.md

 ## Troubleshooting

 There are a number of scenarios where syncing may cease to operate.
-Refer to the CiviCRM log to see any errors reported.
+Refer to the CiviMailchimp Sync Log (Administer > CiviMailchimp > Sync Log) and the CiviCRM log to see any errors reported.
 Some of these messages may also appear in the Job Log for the "Sync Contacts to Mailchimp" Scheduled Job.
+In addition, an admin popup will appear with any sync errors.
+These notifications will continue to show until an admin selects not to show a particular notification again.
+Hopefully all of the notifications and logging will make determining and fixing sync problems easier.

 More common errors include:

 #### Mailchimp Interest Group Renamed/Missing